Esri/arcgis-maps-sdk-java-samples/feature_layers/feature-layer-shapefile/README.md

 ## How to use the sample

-When the sample starts, a feature layer from a shapefile is added to the map.
-Pan and zoom to inspect the feature layer.
+Pan and zoom around the map.
+View the data loaded from the shapefile.

 ## How it works